gilestrolab/snail_back_pack/protocols/heart_monitor.md

 **Quentin Geissmann**

 Monitoring physiological variables is crucial in many areas of biology.
-It is particularly challenging to study the physiology of small animals whilst minimising experimental interference or under natural conditions.
+It is particularly difficult to study the physiology of small animals whilst minimising experimental interference or under natural conditions.

 Land snails are remarkable for their ability to